galgolan/pySwitcher/README.md

 Command Line API
 ----------------
-Edit settings.json with your username & password.
+Provided for easy integraion with some home automation servers, such as: https://home-assistant.io/ Edit settings.json with your username & password.
 The following scripts are available:

 * getState.py - Exit code is 0 when switch is on, non-zero when off.